thoughtbot/testing-rails/book/types_of_tests/request_specs/creating_links.md

 that the last `Link` has the title we expect to ensure it is creating a record using the data we submitted.

-In the second test, we introduce a new FactoryGirl concept called traits.
+In the second test, we introduce a new FactoryBot concept called traits.
 Traits are specialized versions of factories.
 To declare them, you nest them under a factory definition.
 This will give them all the attributes of the parent factory, as well as any of the modifications specified in the trait.
 With the